Kennedy777/foreCats/src/README.md

 Other buildout could include a side-by-side city comparison or a toggled multi-day forecast.

+## UI Component Hierarchy

+An illustration of the UI component hierachy with state representation can be found here: https://github.com/Kennedy777/foreCats/blob/master/sourcetree.jpg

 ## Specs

 | Behavior | Input | Output |